Romford's Sapphire Ice and Leisure Centre will inspire new regeneration in Havering

 - Over £100m of leisure work secured in 2016

-We’ve created an exciting and unique addition to Romford, a leisure facility complete with ice rink on top - one of only a few such facilities in the UK!
+Declared the best civic building in 2019 at the SPACES awards, this exciting and unique addition to Romford provides a leisure facility complete with ice rink on top - one of only a few such facilities in the UK!

 Our team of leisure specialists delivered this complex build as a catalyst for new regeneration in Romford, part of Havering's plans to encourage more inward investment.